ellabeakimSIO/Midwater_fish_chorus_heatwave/README.md

 This repository contains code used for data processing, statistical analyses, and figure generation for the manuscript:

-**Kim et al. (2026).** Climate-linked redistribution of a midwater fish chorus in the Southern California Bight.
+**Kim et al. (2026).** Heatwave-linked redistribution of a midwater fish chorus revealed by decadal ocean soundscapes

 ## Repository contents